 For multilingual speakers, in particular, phrasal verbs are one of the most difficult topics in learning English.
 To help simplify this complicated subject, what follows is our guide to understanding English phrasal verbs, including a list of the most common ones.

 What is a phrasal verb?

-A phrasal verb combines a normal verb with an adverb or a preposition to create an entirely new verbal phrase—the phrasal verb.
-The meaning of a phrasal verb is usually unrelated to the meanings of the words that comprise it, so think of a phrasal verb as an entirely new and independent word.
+A phrasal verb combines a normal verb with an adverb or a preposition, referred to as the particle of the phrasal verb, to create an entirely new verbal phrase—the phrasal verb.
+The meaning of a phrasal verb is usually unrelated to the meanings of the words that compose it, so think of a phrasal verb as an entirely new and independent word.

-When used in a sentence, phrasal verbs act the same as other verbs for conjugation and placement, although they do have special grammatical rules about word order, which we talk about below.
+When used in a sentence, phrasal verbs act the same as other verbs for conjugation and placement purposes, although they do have special grammatical rules regarding word order, which we talk about below.
 Phrasal verbs can be conjugated into every type of verb form, so you can use them anywhere you could use a normal verb.

 Let’s look at the phrasal verb get over as an example.
-The verb get alone means to “acquire,” and the preposition over alone usually refers to being higher or going above something.
-However, put them together and the phrasal verb get over means to “recover” or “overcome,” a completely new definition that’s separate from the definitions of get and over.
+The verb get alone means to acquire, and the preposition over alone usually refers to being higher than or going above something.
+However, put them together and the phrasal verb get over means to recover from or overcome something, a completely new definition that’s separate from the definitions of get and over.

 You can use get over just like a normal verb, in any form or tense.
 Here are some quick examples:

 When a phrasal verb is used as the main verb of a sentence, you conjugate the verb part and leave the other word or words as they are.
 Simply use whatever form of the verb you would use if it were alone.